 The chestnut oak is often preyed upon by insects that sting the leaves and then lay their eggs on the leaf surface.
 The tree responds by curling and making a protected area for the eggs to develop.
 This process is not injurious to the tree.

 Chestnut oaks are grown and available at the nursery of the Reflection Riding Arboretum and Nature Center.

-Charlie Belin is a retired professor and biological oceanographer.
-He taught five courses in the University of Georgia system for many years from his home base in Savannah, Georgia.
+Charlie is a retired professor and Biological Oceanographer.
+He taught five courses in the University of Georgia System for many years from his home base in Savannah, Georgia.

 Charlie loves hiking at Reflection Riding, teaching children about the ecology of the area, and interacting with the Reflection Riding staff.
 They are GREAT!